 Here’s the bottom line: publishing companies will look at your manuscript to see if you can write, of course, but they will also look at your ability to bring in readers.
 That’s how I eventually got an agent and signed to a publishing company (and while that was great for awhile, I didn’t make much.
 I’m now back to self-publishing and making more!).
 They will check your social media numbers, website visits and comments, and how you interact with people.
 They want to see your brand, how well you market, and if you can prove that you have reach.

 How can you have that if you don’t have that? *scratches head*

-All this hard work I’ve done the last seven years (since I started blogging), is starting to pay off.
+All this hard work I’ve done the last nine years (since I started blogging), is starting to pay off.